kevinfiol/kevinfiol.github.io/resume/resume.md

 ### Open Source Projects

 * **Steam Friend Tool** • [demo](https://kevinfiol.herokuapp.com/steam/)
-    \> Created a single-page application using Valve's Steam API that allows users to compare what games they have in common with friends.
+    \> A single-page application using Valve's Steam API that allows users to compare what games they have in common with friends.
     \> Allows the user to filter search results by game platform, and genres, without page reloads.
-    \> Entries for each game are stored and retrieved in a PostgreSQL database, allowing for faster load times.
+    \> Entries for each game are stored and retrieved with PostgreSQL, allowing for faster load times.
-    \> Front-end built with Webpack, Babel, ESLint, and Mithril.js

 * **Markdown Page Generator** • [demo](https://kevinfiol.herokuapp.com/pages/)
     \> A Markdown-powered webpage generator that allows users to create custom pages on the fly.
     \> Uses a simple, but flexible text-editor built with JavaScript to update page content.
     \> Assigns a unique subdomain chosen by the user, where all content is stored via Google Firebase's realtime database.

-* **colm: Firefox New Tab Add-on** • [add-on page](https://addons.mozilla.org/en-US/firefox/addon/colm/)
+* **Firefox New Tab Add-on** • [add-on page](https://addons.mozilla.org/en-US/firefox/addon/colm/)
-    \> A FireFox browser extension that replaces the 'new tab' with a minimal, customizable, Markdown-powered layout
+    \> A FireFox browser extension that replaces the 'new tab' with a minimal, customizable, Markdown-powered layout.
     \> Allows users to customize the width, height, colors, background, and fonts via an options menu.
     \> Includes a Custom CSS Editor, menu for uploading local user files, hotkey support, and the ability to export user configurations to JSON